-- 6. Start all bolts into the tube, turning them in about 1/8".
+- 6. Start all screws into the tube, turning them in about 1/8".
 This allows you to locate the holes in the tube easier by lifting the ring and seal to see the holes. - 7.
-Tighten all bolts equally as they are going into plastic.
+Tighten all screws equally as they are going into plastic.
+Torque to 20 in-lb.
 Do not over tighten as you would in metal.